Michelle Kees, PhD

-Chrysta Meadowbrooke is the Research Specialist for M-SPAN, working on research and evaluation for multiple projects, including Peer Advisors for Veteran Education and HomeFront Strong.
+Chrysta Meadowbrooke is the Senior Research Specialist for M-SPAN, working on research and evaluation for multiple projects, including Peer Advisors for Veteran Education and HomeFront Strong.
 She earned her MS in Information at University of Michigan and her MA in Clinical Psychology at Antioch University.
 Through several years of experience with community-based health and clinical research projects, Ms. Meadowbrooke has developed skills in both qualitative and quantitative research, such as study design and management, data collection through surveys and interviews, and data analysis.
 Her professional and personal experiences with veterans and military families help strengthen her person-centered approach to research and her commitment to helping people improve their quality of life.

 Alyssa Wealty, MA

-Alyssa Wealty is the Communications Specialist for M-SPAN and coordinates the various marketing communications activities for M-SPAN and all of its programs.
+Alyssa Wealty is the Communications Manager for M-SPAN and coordinates the various marketing communications activities for M-SPAN and all of its programs.
 As a native of Military City, USA (San Antonio, Texas), veteran spouse, and former military base employee, Ms. Wealty has a firsthand appreciation of service members, their families, and the sacrifices they make for our country.
 She earned a Bachelor’s degree in English and Communications from St. Mary’s University and a Master’s degree in Integrated Marketing Communications from Marist College and has diverse experience working in communications, particularly for non-profit organizations.
 She focuses on using strategic, targeted communications to increase M-SPAN’s reach and connection to the people it serves.

 Emma Czajka, BS